Last Updated on October 28, 2022 by Web Master

 To strengthen your brand, most likely, you will want to secure the name on social media platforms as well.
-There are tools such as NameCheckr that can check multiple social media platforms for free.
+Tools such as NameCheckr can check multiple social media platforms for free.
 Even if you do not have time to set up the profile, you can open an account and just reserve the name for the future.

 5. Host your website (with big savings)

-I use Bluehost to host my website, and I am happy with the affordable pricing, uptime, and support.
+Bluehost is a good website hosting provider for beginners, which offers affordable pricing, uptime, security, and support.
 Bluehost is also the recommended hosting provider by WordPress.
 You can learn more about Bluehost here.